unaschneck/pydar/README.md

 * test: pull beam information and number of looks for each pixel

 ## CITATION
-If you use this package for your research, please cite it as
+If you use this package for your research, please cite it as: